hsumyatshinedev/game-item-topup/README.md

 A robust and secure serverless backend system designed to handle in-game item purchases, wallet management, and admin privileges.
 Built using **Python** on **Firebase Cloud Functions (2nd Gen)**.

+## 🔐 Production Considerations (Note for Reviewers)

+This repository contains a **simplified version** of the backend logic for demonstration purposes.
+The actual production environment includes the following advanced security and stability features:

+* **Idempotency Keys:** To prevent duplicate transactions during network retries.
+* **Rate Limiting & IP Ban:** To protect against brute-force attacks on PINs.
+* **Real-time Alerts:** Telegram/Discord Bot integration for critical errors and sales notifications.
+* **CI/CD Pipelines:** Automated testing and deployment using GitHub Actions.
+* **Audit Logs:** Comprehensive logging of all admin actions and user balance changes.

 ---

 ## 🚀 Key Features